(This article may or may not contain affiliate links. What does that mean?)

 Don’t Miss!
 The Best Things to See in Salzburg in 48 Hours

-If you've seen photos of Amsterdam, you've seen the winding canals that snake their way throughout the city, bordered on each side by narrow, gabled townhomes.
-It's one of the hallmarks of Amsterdam and why it's often referred to as the "Venice of the North".
-If you really want to see the city from a unique vantage point, you owe it to yourself to see it by boat on a canal cruise.
+If you’ve seen photos of Amsterdam, you’ve seen the winding scenic canals that snake their way throughout the city, bordered on each side by narrow, gabled townhomes.
+This great thing is one of the hallmarks of Amsterdam and why it’s often referred to as the “Venice of the North”.
+If you really want to see the city from a unique vantage point, what better way than by taking a boat ride through the canal?

-There are multiple options to choose from for canal tours, but we recommend Amsterdam Canal Cruises, which offer one-hour excursions around Amsterdam's many canals.
-Tour the city from the water in a large, insulated boat that's perfect for any season.
-While you take in the beauty of the architecture, the guides regale you with in-depth background and stories on the history of Amsterdam.
+There are multiple options to choose from for canal tours, but we recommend Amsterdam Canal Cruises, which offer a one-hour canal cruise around Amsterdam’s many canals passing by all the beautiful things the city has to offer.
+Tour the city from the water in a large, insulated boat that’s perfect for any season.
+While you take in the beauty of the architecture, the guides regale you with in-depth background and stories about the history of Amsterdam.

-We recommend buffering a little more than an hour for this excursion, as they sometimes run a little long, and taking the excursion at night to see the city all lit up is a must.
+We recommend buffering a little more than an hour for this excursion, as they sometimes run a little long, and taking the excursion at night is the best way to see the city all lit up.
 As a bonus, kids under 4 ride free!

 Say goodbye to Amsterdam’s cheeky style with this family-friendly guide to find the 7 best activities to do with kids.

-If you're looking for a museum that'll engage and entertain your kids, you need look no further than the NEMO Science Museum.
-NEMO's mission is to make science and technology more accessible and engaging for everyone, but mostly for kids.
+If you’re looking for a museum that’ll engage and entertain kids of all ages, you need look no further than the NEMO Science Museum.
+NEMO’s mission is to make science and technology more accessible and engaging for everyone, but mostly for kids.

-Through interactive exhibits, lab experiments, demonstrations, and workshops, visitors get to experience the wonderful world of science and tech and how it impacts our everyday.
+Through fun activities, interactive exhibits, lab experiments, demonstrations, and workshops, this is an excellent place for visitors to get to experience the wonderful world of science and tech and how it impacts our everyday.
 Exhibits range from learning about water and solar power, to how technology and logistics get your packages from point A to point B. You can learn about the human body, discover the science behind light and sound, and run experiments in a lab.

 With over five floors of activities, NEMO is a great way to spend the day exploring and learning as a family.

-If spending time outside is more your thing, Vondelpark, in Amsterdam's city center, won't disappoint.
-The largest city park in Amsterdam, Vondelpark is always a buzz of activity, with people relaxing in the sun, riding bikes along the paths, enjoying some of the outdoor entertainment the park has to offer or grabbing an ice cream from a nearby vendor.
+If spending time doing outdoor activities is more your thing, Vondelpark, in Amsterdam’s city center, won’t disappoint.
+The largest city park in Amsterdam, Vondelpark is always a buzz of activity, with people relaxing in the sun, going on a bike ride along the paths, enjoying some of the outdoor entertainment the park has to offer or grabbing an ice cream from a nearby vendor.

-With several playgrounds and multiple restaurants and cafes, the park is a perfect way to spend a low-key afternoon with your kids.
+With several playgrounds for young children and multiple restaurants and outdoor cafes, the famous park is a perfect way to spend a low-key afternoon with your kids.
 From May to September, you can take in a show at the outdoor amphitheater.
 Looking for something with a little more structure?
-You can also take guided bike tours or audio walking tours to learn more about the park and its impact on the city of Amsterdam over the years.
+You can also take guided bike tours or audio walking tours to learn more about the park and its impact on this European city of Amsterdam over the years.

 It’s sometimes easy to forget that some of the world’s most famous painters were Dutch – Rembrandt, Jan Steen, and Vincent Van Gogh, to name a few.
 But the Dutch take great pride in their artistic heritage.
 There were few places where this pride was more evident than in the Rijksmuseum.